cearls/timberland/README.md

   ├── style.css
 ```

 To create a new component, add a new flexible content field layout.
-Then, create a directory in `components` named the same as the field layout name.
+Then, create a directory in `theme/components` named the same as the field layout name.
 Add your `index.twig` and optional css and js files and it's ready to be used on a page.

 ## Directory Structure

-`assets/` contain all of your fonts, images, styles and scripts.

-`components/` contain all of your site's components.
-These components are available to use on any page via an Advanced Custom Fields (ACF) flexible content field.
-Each component has its own template, script and style files.

 `theme/` contains all of the WordPress core templates files.

 `theme/acf-json/` contain all of your Advanced Custom Fields json files.
 These files are automatically created/updated using ACF's Local JSON feature.

+`theme/assets/` contain all of your fonts, images, styles and scripts.

+`theme/components/` contain all of your site's components.
+These components are available to use on any page via an Advanced Custom Fields (ACF) flexible content field.
+Each component has its own template, script and style files.

-`views/` contains all of your Twig templates.
+`theme/views/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
 At the end of each PHP template, you'll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.

 ## License
 MIT © Chris Earls